North Carolina father-daughter couple arrested for incest after having love child

 The child, a boy, was born in September, the station reported.

 Steven Pladl was released on a $1 million bond.
-Katie Pladl’s bond is also $1 million but as of last week she was still being held.
+Katie Pladl’s bond is also $1 million but as of last week she was still being held in a North Carolina jail.
+They appeared in court last week.

 The charges were brought in Virginia where authorities believe the relationship began.